Likely One Of The BEST Video Tutorials On Modular Home Pricing I've Seen... BUT IT IS DATED!

 Please note that every home is different and it is not possible to

-price a home without visiting the job site and accounting for all the
+price a home without having a completed Site Plan and accounting for all the

 variables that are unique to every site.
 What type of soil the home is